hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

 ### Run the application and trigger a call to Power Automate

-Press the `Run` button on top of the screen to start the application
+Press the `Activate` button and press the `Run` button on top of the screen to start the application

 - Open a Sales Order from the list and press the `Trigger Approval` button
 ![Trigger Approval](images/neptune-app-trigger-approval.jpg)